mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### contentPath

-Controls the actual path of the content output.
+Controls the path where content is actually output.
 By default, it is calculated based on `rootContentPath` and the content's own `path`.

-For example, if `rootContentPath` is _\~/code/blog/posts/_, and a content data is as follows:
+For example, if `rootContentPath` is _\~/code/blog/posts/_ and a content data is as follows

 ```json
 {